Moesif/moesif-rack/README.md

 #### Order of Middleware Matters

 Since Moesif Rack is basically a logging middleware, the ordering of middleware matters for accuracy and completeness.
-Many middleware are installed by default by rails.
+Many middlewares are installed by default by Rails.

-To see the list of the middleware that your system already have, type this into the bash.
+To see the list of middlewares that your system already have, type this into the bash.

 ```bash
   bin/rails middleware
 ```

-The best place for MoesifMidleware is on top as possible (so it captures the data closest to the wire).
+The best place for "MoesifRack::MoesifMidleware" is on top as possible (so it captures the data closest to the wire).
 Typically, right above the default logger of Rails apps, "Rails::Rack::Logger" is a good spot.
 Or if you want to be as close as wire as possible, put it before "ActionDispatch::Static"